SBSoftwareDev/toolbox/notes/React.md

     </div>
 }
 ```
-You can see that *calling* the function results in a determinate value, and therefore is an expression.
+You can see that *calling* the function ```conditionalRender()``` results in a determinate value, and therefore is an expression.
 The issue with if "***statements***" is the parsing capabilities of JSX.

 A more concise method to integrate the if statement utilizes the conditional ternary operator.
 ```
 CONDITION_STATEMENT ?
 TRUE_STATEMENT : FALSE_STATEMENT
 ```
 Under the hood, this achieves the same thing.
 One of the primary differences is that each part of the conditional ternary operator is an individual statement, making it valid for JSX.
-This allows to slip that line code *into* a component.
+This allows us to slip that line of code *inside* a component.

 Here we can see it in action:
 ```